adaptlearning/adapt-contrib-confidenceSlider/README.md

 ## Settings Overview

 The attributes listed below are used in *components.json* to configure **Confidence Slider**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-confidenceSlider/blob/master/example.json).
-Visit the [**Confidence Slider** wiki](https://github.com/adaptlearning/adapt-contrib-confidenceSlider/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes